Patrick Baladi: Career

 Baladi portrayed Dodi Al-Fayed in the 2007 television docudrama Diana: Last Days of a Princess.
 In 2008 he had a small role in the romantic comedy Last Chance Harvey, appearing alongside Emma Thompson.
 He is also a stage actor who has appeared in numerous productions by the Royal Shakespeare Company, such as Hamlet and Much Ado About Nothing.
 He starred in the comedy No Heroics as Excelsor.

 Personal life

-In 2007, Baladi married Gemma Walker, whom he met on the set of A Touch of Frost.
-They married in St Lucia and had one daughter, Ava.
+Baladi married Gemma Walker and had one daughter before they divorced.

-Baladi is now married to Janie Erith.
-Their daughter Kensa was born on 4 September 2016.
+Baladi remarried to Janie Erith, and the couple had a daughter in 2016.

-In 2017 Baladi set up a booth at the Malthouse Emporium, an antiques and furniture centre in Stroud in Gloucestershire.
+In 2017, Baladi set up a booth at the Malthouse Emporium, an antiques and furniture centre in Stroud in Gloucestershire.